You’re engaged. Time to celebrate!

 Christ Chapel requires that all couples booking a CCBC wedding complete either AVENEW, Marriage Mentoring or a CCBC-approved premarital counseling program.
 Within 30 days of booking your wedding, you will need to contact the Events Director to discuss options for satisfying this requirement.
 Completing either of these options qualifies you for the “Twogether in Texas” certificate that offers a discount when you apply for your Texas marriage license.

 AVENEW is designed to get you and your significant other on the same path in your relationship.
 We’ve identified 12 major areas of life that collide when two imperfect people become one, and we believe that when you identify and discuss these in the context of biblical community, you’ll be ready to face the highs and lows together!
 Spend 12 sessions investing in your relationship and find an AVENEW that’s right for you at the button below.
-The cost of the program is $30.
+The cost of the program is $50 per couple.

 GUIDELINES FOR DEALING WITH DIVORCE AND REMARRIAGE AT CHRIST CHAPEL BIBLE CHURCH